 - Metal Element

-- white foods: garlic (good for immunity), onion, etc.
+- White foods: garlic (good for immunity), onion, etc.

-- build immunity and lung strength
+- Build immunity and lung strength

-- breathwork and walking (especially up steep hills) are beneficial for strengthening the lung energy
+- Breathwork and walking (especially up steep hills) are beneficial for strengthening the lung energy

 - Water Element

-- black foods: black beans, black sesame seeds, etc
+- Black foods: black beans, black sesame seeds, etc

-- warming tea and foods: ginger tea, black tea, lamb, etc
+- Warming tea and foods: ginger tea, black tea, lamb, etc

-- a great time to cultivate stillness: rest, meditate, etc.
+- Cultivate stillness: rest, meditate, etc.

 - Avoid cold and raw foods and drinks (all year, but especially in the fall and winter).